Learn more about Courses and the requirements, fees and other details.

 Management Editor (Editor-in-chief, Managing editor, Executive editor): RM8,500.00

-The Institute of Journalists Malaysia also took a detailed look at salaries of writers/journalists working in media of different languages, taking into account those in English, Bahasa Malaysia and Chinese media.
+The Institute of Journalists Malaysia took a detailed look at salaries of writers/journalists working in media of different languages, taking into account those in English, Bahasa Malaysia and Chinese media.

 Writer’s Salary (English Media)